petermsiegel/F-string-APL/∆F_Help.md

 ### Shortcuts With Individual Expressions

-Shortcuts often make sense with individual expressions, not just entire Code fields.
+Shortcuts often make sense with individual expressions, not just entire **Code fields**.
 They can be put in parentheses and manipulated like ordinary APL functions.
 Here, we display one boxed value above the other.

 ```